Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 await fs.promises.rename(tmpPath, targetPath);

-Most application writes don't need fsync.
-Log files, caches, temporary files - they're all regenerable. fsync matters for database transaction logs, financial records, or any state file where loss means silent data corruption.
+Most application writes do not need fsync.
+Log files, caches, and temporary files are usually regenerable. fsync is for database transaction logs, financial records, or any state file where loss means silent data corruption.

 Line-by-Line Reading with readline

-Text files frequently have line structure - log files, CSVs, configuration files, JSONL (one JSON object per line).
-The readline module parses a readable stream into individual lines with constant memory:
+Text files often have line structure: log files, CSVs, configuration files, and JSONL files with one JSON object per line.
+The readline module parses a readable stream into individual lines with bounded memory.
+It holds stream chunks and incomplete line data, not the whole file.

 const rl = readline.createInterface({